Home of Metal: Black Sabbath – 50 Years

 “It’s an honour to be a part of the Home of Metal.
 I am just a guy from Birmingham who’s been blessed to have had such dedicated fans throughout my career.
 Like I’ve always said ‘I am nothing without them’.”
 Ozzy Osbourne

 A blockbuster exhibition devoted to the music that was born in and around Birmingham.
 Music that turned up the volume, down-tuned the guitars, and introduced a whole new meaning to the word ‘heavy’.
-The show is being delivered in partnership with Birmingham Museums Trust.
+Black Sabbath 50 Years is an exhibition by Capsule, presented in partnership with Birmingham Museums Trust.

 The exhibition celebrates Black Sabbath from the perspective of their fans, to show the impact and cultural legacy of the band as pioneers of Heavy Metal, and to celebrate this unique, significant part of British music heritage.